 5. Sunsama

-Sunsama acts as a structured daily planner that helps you time‑block your day and build a calm planning ritual.
-It integrates tasks from Asana, Trello, email and more, presenting them in a single, focused view to reduce the overwhelm of bouncing between apps.
+Sunsama is a structured daily planner that helps you time‑block and build a calm planning ritual.
+It imports tasks from Asana, Trello, email and more into a single, focused view to reduce app overload.

 Website: https://www.sunsama.com